wendahere/JAWS/path/to/Sean.md

 i)Now you have python installed, go to your command prompt or windows powershell and type ```pip ```.
 It should list the functions that pip can do on your computer.
 However, if you are getting this output: ```Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)). ii) If it is working correctly, type ```pip install esptool``` into the command prompt and it shouldn't have any error.
+NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)). ii) If it is working correctly, type ```pip install esptool``` into the command prompt and it shouldn't have any error and would be downloading it. **make sure not to touch it to not sever the connection**.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5NzMzMjc4NCwzNDY2ODIzODIsLTE1OT
+eyJoaXN0b3J5IjpbMTIwMzMyNzA4NSwtMjk3MzMyNzg0LDM0Nj
-kzNTQ5LC0xNjE4MDM2NTY3LC0xODU2Mzk0MTEzLDExOTY5Nzcz
+Y4MjM4MiwtMTU5OTM1NDksLTE2MTgwMzY1NjcsLTE4NTYzOTQx
-MDUsMTYwMTA5ODM2N119
+MTMsMTE5Njk3NzMwNSwxNjAxMDk4MzY3XX0=
 -->